mikewesthad/phaser-3-tilemap-blog-posts/posts/post-3/README.md

 this.tilemapVisibility = new TilemapVisibility(shadowLayer);
 ```

-Inside of "tilemap-visibility.js", we'll create a new class that keeps track of the currently active room and dims/brightens rooms when needed:
+Inside of "tilemap-visibility.js", we'll create a new class that keeps track of the currently active room and dims/brightens rooms as needed:

 ```js
 export default class TilemapVisibility {